-The week will culminate with overnight backpack trip leaving from the Art of Mentoring base camp and heading out into the wild and back again.
+The week will culminate with an overnight backpack trip leaving from the Art of Mentoring base camp and heading out into the wild and back again.
 Attending the Art of Mentoring with your teen can be a transformative experience for your family.
 The teen send-off and welcome back is a highlight for many AOM participants, even those without children.
 Teens 16 and up may request to attend the Art of Mentoring without parents; teens who are 13-15 are asked to attend with a parent or accompanying adult.
 Email firstname.lastname@example.org for more information.

 Ring 2 Program

-The program will primarily be in the field, focused on embodied nature connection and immersion in the core routines.
+The program will primarily be in the field (and forest!), focused on embodied nature connection and experiential immersion in the core routines.
 This is the Southeast place on the wheel—the place of childlike wonder and curiosity, passion for adventure and learning, scout skills and crafts, naturalist knowledge, play and wandering, and a thirst for life!

 Drawing on the teachings in Coyote’s Guide and the Kamana Naturalist Training Program, the Ring 2 Program Facilitators will be creating experiences that draw out these qualities and bring back those stories and attributes to the AoM village at large.

-Please note that as a Ring 2 Participant, you won’t be participating in all of the regular lectures and stories during the day.
+PLEASE NOTE that as a Ring 2 Participant, you won’t be participating in all of the regular lectures and stories during the day.
 We have a minimum of 6 and a limit of 16 to run this program (it was full last year).